 still segregated within the fashion industry.
 A section of the exhibition devoted

-to black designers breaking into the industry features work by New York-based Zelda
+to black designers breaking into the industry featured work by New York-based Zelda

 Wynn Valdes and Ann Lowe, who created custom-made gowns for society women and celebrities.

-They represent the transition from nineteenth-century dressmaking traditions that
+They represented the transition from nineteenth-century dressmaking traditions that

 encompassed countless, unnamed black dressmakers, to the modern conception of a fashion